 GCF Grants for Kids.
-The Greater Cincinnati Foundation is now accepting applications for two special Grants for Kids programs that have long been supported by the Dater Foundation.
-The programs – Learning Links and Summertime Kids – are designed to fund innovative education projects for children during the school year and in the summer.
+The Greater Cincinnati Foundation is accepting applications for its Learning Links program up through May 15.
+To find out more about the program and the new online application process, go to www.gcfdn.org.
+The program is one of two Grants for Kids programs that have long been supported by the Dater Foundation.
+Learning Links and Summertime Kids are designed to fund innovative education projects for children during the school year and in the summer.
 Both programs make awards of up to $1,000 to schools and non-profit organizations that work with kids.
-Summertime Kids applications must be postmarked by March 22.
-The deadline for Learning Links applications is May 15.
-To find out more about these two “small but mighty” programs and the new online application process, go to www.gcfdn.org.
+The application deadline for Summertime Kids was March 22.

 The Charles H. Dater Foundation was founded in 1985 and makes grants to non-profit organizations in the Greater Cincinnati area to carry out projects that benefit young people and focus in the areas of arts/culture, education, healthcare, social services and other community needs.
 The